VitoMinheere/voidrice/.local/bin/SCRIPTS.md

 - `td-toggle` -- Gives a dmenu prompt to start `transmission-daemon` if not running, or the kill it if it is.
 Obviously you need `transmission-cli` installed for this to work.
 Mapped to `mod+F7` by default.
 - `tmuxdd` -- The startup script for the dropdown terminal (toggleable with `mod+u`).
 Either attaches to an existing tmux session or begins a new one.
 - `toggletouchpad` -- As the name suggests, turns off TouchPad if on, and turns it on if off.
 Requires `xf86-input-synaptics`.
 If your laptop has a special button for this, it will be mapped by default.
-- `tutorialvids` -- A dmenu prompt that gives some options of tutorial videos to watch.
-Bound to `mod+shift+e`.